EstebanVerbel/ImageTextTranslatorApp/README.md

-# ImageTextTranslatorApp
+# Image-Text Translator App
-Cross-platform Mobile Application to read text from pictures and translate it to other languages.
+This is a Cross-Platform Mobile Application that targets both Android and iOS and it’s currently in development.
+The application will read text from pictures (will support English only initially) taken by users.
+This text can then be translated into other languages.